Media bias

-Media bias is the bias of journalists and news producers within the mass media in the selection of many events and stories that are reported and how they are covered.
+Media bias occurs when journalists and news producers show bias in how they report and cover news.
 The term "media bias" implies a pervasive or widespread bias contravening of the standards of journalism, rather than the perspective of an individual journalist or article.
 The direction and degree of media bias in various countries is widely disputed.

 Practical limitations to media neutrality include the inability of journalists to report all available stories and facts, and the requirement that selected facts be linked into a coherent narrative.
 Government influence, including overt and covert censorship, biases the media in some countries, for example China, North Korea, Syria and Myanmar.
 Politics and media bias may interact with each other; the media has the ability to influence politicians, and politicians may have the power to influence the media.
 This can change the distribution of power in society.
 Market forces may also cause bias.
 Examples include bias introduced by the ownership of media, including a concentration of media ownership, the subjective selection of staff, or the perceived preferences of an intended audience.

-There are a number of national and international watchdog groups that report on bias of the media.
+Assessing possible bias is one aspect of media literacy, which is studied at schools of journalism, university departments (including media studies, cultural studies, and peace studies).
+Other focuses beyond political bias include international differences in reporting, as well as bias in reporting of particular issues such as economic class or environmental interests.
+Academic findings around bias can also differ significantly from public discourse and understanding of the term.

 Types

-The most commonly discussed types of bias occur when the (allegedly partisan) media support or attack a particular political party, candidate, or ideology.

-In 2000, D'Alessio and Allen studied three possible sources of media bias: